rjdverse/rjd3revisions/README.md

 ```

 ## Additional information
-This README.md file gives you an example of how to proceed.
-Then, you can consult the documentation of each function separately (for example: `?create_vintages`, `?revision_analysis`) to see the current possibilities of the tool.
-Finally, the function `get_report()` generates a report that includes a summary of the results but also explanation about all the tests being performed.
+This README.md file gives you a quick example of how to proceed.
+Consult the vignette and the documentation of each function (for example: `?create_vintages`, `?revision_analysis`) to see the current possibilities of the tool.